-The Texans will start Lamar Miller at running back, but Blue will help to provide support further down the depth chart, particularly with D’Onta Foreman recovering from a torn Achilles.
+The Texans will start Lamar Miller at running back, but there are question marks further down on the depth chart, particularly with rising sophomore D’Onta Foreman recovering from a torn Achilles.
 As a No. 3 or No. 4 RB, Blue would offer occasional relief for both players while also pitching in on special teams.

-Blue, 27, did his best work in 2015 when he rushed for 698 yards in nine starts for Houston.
+Blue, 27 in April, did his best work in 2015 when he rushed for 698 yards in nine starts for Houston.
 The addition of Miller reduced his role, however, and he was decidedly less effective last year.
 In 2017, Blue played on 21% of the Texans’ offensive snaps but managed only 3.7 yards per carry.

 Photo courtesy of USA Today Sports Images.